 Adaptation approaches and identification of locations or sites will be detailed via lower level adaptation plans and strategies which may undergo appropriate assessment, as appropriate".
 It was therefore determined that Stage 2 AA was not required.

-No in-combination impacts with the NDP are predicted as a result of its implementation.
+Give the above, no in-combination impacts with the NDP are predicted as a result of its implementation.

 Offshore Renewable Energy Development Plan for Ireland